 Melody warns the brioche made with orange flower blossom is devilishly

 delish.
 You’ve been warned.

-- Ô Château – 68 Rue Jean-Jacques Rousseau –The sommelier will tell you all about the wine and they can serve some (stingy) appetizers.
-The wine lecture is interesting, the wine is good, the food not great.
+- Ô Château – 68 Rue Jean-Jacques Rousseau –The sommelier will tell you all about the wine, and they may serve with appetizers.
+Note: Though the food leaves one desiring, the wine is good and the lectures are interesting.

 - Le Ballroom Du Beef – 58 rue Jean Jacques Rousseau.
 A quaint speak-easy behind an ambiguous metal door.
-Look for a greeter to ensure you’ve reach the destination serving up great cocktails.
+Look for a greeter to ensure you’ve reach the destination serving exquisite cocktails.

 - The Experimental Cocktail Club (ECC) – 2ème at 37 Rue Saint-Sauveur.
 ECC, the first of several cocktail bars that started the cocktail revolution in Paris.
 It is located behind a discreet door on a tiny street just off of the bustling market street rue Montorgueil.
 Inside, you’ll find a velour-lined drinking den.
 Cocktails are fresh, and the atmosphere makes for a good time.

 - Le Comptoir Général – 10ème 80 Quai de Jemmapes Step into this Lively bar scene that transports you into the depths of its jungle motif.

 A Bit of Shopping Around Paris?
 Oui?

 Twice a year there are major sales in France.

 Brand name shops rue de Rivoli Bizarre Faubourg Saint-Antoine near metro stops Ledru-Rollin and Faidherbe-chaligny Open Marche d’Aligre, great market and produce.